Whitman the Rishi

 The omnipresent Self that pervades Song of Myself could be Whitman’s vehicle for hinting at the same 'thing' that the Hindu notions of Atman, the inner spirit, and Brahman, the Divine Absolute, refer to.

 According to the Upanishads, Atman, Brahman, and the Self are fundamentally one (Prabhavananda 3).
 There are various interpretations of what Atman and Brahman refer to, but within the context of this paper, they will be accepted as ultimately pointing to the same unitive source of all existence.
-Whitman recognized the unchanging, eternal Self and asserted that the numerous varieties of fluctuating external forms (people, dates, discoveries, societies, sicknesses, etc.) and internal states (depressions, exaltations, etc.) “are not the Me myself” (Whitman 23).
-In other words, Whitman distinguished between the eternal Self and the numerous temporary costumes worn by the temporary, egoic self.
+Whitman recognized the unchanging, eternal Self and asserted that the numerous varieties of fluctuating external forms (people, dates, discoveries, societies, sicknesses, etc.) and internal states (depressions, exaltations, etc.) “are not the Me myself”

 All of the seemingly endless dualistic and relative forms which manifest in the physical world fall under the umbrella of maya, which according to ancient Hindu rishis, ultimately stems from the outwardly manifesting, creative female energy inherent to the universe: Shakti (Yogananda 261).
 The veil of maya often causes the delusion that manifest things are fundamentally separate from their unmanifest, eternal source beyond creation (i.e. Atman/Brahman/the Self).
 Manifest things come and go according to Shakti’s divine play of creation: lila (Yogananda 399).
 Shakti, often portrayed as the Goddess Kali, dances on top of the infinite canvas of the unmanifest eternal Self which pervades the inside and outside of all things.
 In some Hindu belief systems, the unmanifest aspect of the cosmos is commonly portrayed as the deity Shiva in a supine position.
-Whitman also touches on the nature of manifest things: “These come to me days and nights and go from me again,” and remarks that they do not affect the objective awareness of the Self: “Apart from the pulling and hauling stands what I am, ...
-Both in and out of the game and watching and wondering at it” (Whitman 23).
+Whitman also touches on the nature of manifest things: “These come to me days and nights and go from me again,”

 What is 'the game'?
 Could it be all that ensues from the relationship between the unmanifest Divine Absolute (Shiva) and the outwardly manifesting creative force (Shakti/Kali)?
 The game remains a mystery to most, but perhaps not to the enlightened rishi.
 Dualistic notions of reality certainly appear to have some validity when existence is taken at face value; however, Song of Myself and the Upanishads proclaim that this apparent duality is a delusion, a veil covering the inherent oneness of reality.
-“I and this mystery here we stand” says Whitman in an apparently dualistic statement of fact (Whitman 22).
-In this context, “I” seems interchangeable with Self, and “mystery” could be analogous to Brahman/the Divine Absolute.
-The next lines in Whitman’s poem succinctly brush away any dualistic notions: “Clear and sweet is my soul, and clear and sweet is all that is not my soul” (Whitman 22).
-If the soul and anything that initially seems to exist outside of the soul have the same fundamental characteristics, then they are actually one and the same.
-Paradoxically, perhaps it could be simultaneously true that everything is the soul and nothing is the soul.
-“Do I contradict myself? / Very well then I contradict myself, / (I am large, I contain multitudes)" (Whitman 68).
+“I and this mystery here we stand”

 A major theme expressed in Song of Myself is the idea that the seemingly mundane, physical aspects of reality are just as important as the more ethereal aspects of reality, which are commonly referred to as soul and spirit.
-“I have said that the soul is not more than the body, / And I have said that the body is not more than the soul, / And nothing, not God, is greater to one than one’s own self is” (Whitman 66).
-In a somewhat ambiguous, mystical aphorism, the Isha Upanishad affirms the value of accepting every aspect of one’s Self: “Those who worship both the body and the spirit, by the body overcome death, and by the spirit achieve immortality” (Prabhavananda 5).
-Bucke expressed Whitman’s embodiment of this Upanishadic proclamation:
+“I have said that the soul is not more than the body, / And I have said that the body is not more than the soul, / And nothing, not God, is greater to one than one’s own self is”

 The simple and commonplace with [Whitman] included the ideal and the spiritual.
 So it may be said that neither he nor his writings are growths of the ideal from the real, but are the actual real lifted up into the ideal.
 With Walt Whitman his body, his outward life, his inward spiritual existence and his poetry were all one; in every respect each tallied the other, and any one of them could always be inferred from any other (Bucke 218-219).

-According to Bucke, the central teaching of Whitman’s writings and life is “that the commonplace is the grandest of all things; that the exceptional in any line is no finer, better or more beautiful than the usual, and that what is really wanting is not that we should possess something we have not at present, but that our eyes should be opened to see and our hearts to feel what we all have” (Bucke 224).
+According to Bucke, the central teaching of Whitman’s writings and life is “that the commonplace is the grandest of all things; that the exceptional in any line is no finer, better or more beautiful than the usual, and that what is really wanting is not that we should possess something we have not at present, but that our eyes should be opened to see and our hearts to feel what we all have”

 The title and content of Song of Myself implies music and dance, which in turn implies vibration.
 The universal vibration is said to be OM: